marmelab/react-admin/docs/Translation.md

 ## Translating Your Own Components

-React-admin package provides a `translate` Higher-Order Component, which simply passes the `translate` function to props of the wrapped component:
+React-admin package provides a `translate` Higher-Order Component, which simply passes the `translate` function as a prop to the wrapped component:

 ```jsx
 // in src/MyHelloButton.js